6thfdwp/learning-thoughts/notes/Algorithm.md

 Contiguous: array, heaps, hash table
  - O(1) index based retrieve
  - Space efficiency, only data
 ⍰ For dynamic array.
-The amortised cost for appending is O(1), only a few items require O(N) to move to resized new array
+The amortised cost for appending is O(1), only a few items require O(N) to move old items to resized new array

 Linked: linked list, tree, graph (chunks of memory bound by pointer)
  - Simpler insertion and deletion